The 435th General Assembly legislative session came to a close April 13 with the usual down-to-the-wire whirlwind of negotiations and voting.

-With partisan tension evident between the Democrat-dominated assembly and Republican Gov. Larry Hogan, it remained unclear April 14 exactly how much money Howard County would see from the state next fiscal year.
+With partisan tension evident between the Democrat-dominated assembly and Republican Gov. Larry Hogan, it wasn't immediately clear exactly how much money the Laurel area would see from the state next fiscal year.

 While Democratic legislators want Hogan to spend more on the priorities they outlined, Hogan might not spend that $200 million at all, he told reporters as the session wound down the night of April 13.

 In a statement released after the budget passed, Hogan said he was "concerned that the budget passed by the legislature does not provide the fiscal discipline that Maryland taxpayers expect and deserve."

 Meanwhile, state Sen. Jim Rosapepe, a Democrat who represents the Laurel area, released a statement calling Hogan's opposition to some elements of the budget "Washington-style partisan gridlock."

 In Prince George's County, the school system stands to gain about $20 million more in funds, or roughly $10,000 per school, if Hogan decides to spend the fenced-off funds.